hmrc/pillar2-stubs/README.md

 > Response body: N/A

 #### Unhappy Path:
-To trigger the unhappy paths, ensure you provide a valid request body.
+To trigger the unhappy paths, ensure you provide a valid request body.<br>
 The below error responses can be expected:

 HTTP 500 Internal Server Error